Questions and answers about the proposed Mountain Bike park

 The cost of maintaining and operating these areas will have to be found from the operating surplus of the 'pay-to-ride' bike facility as BATHNES are very clear that there is no revenue funding to support the day-to-day costs of running the site.
 Pedal Progression have mentioned trying to support these areas through 'crowd-funding' and warned that it might take some time to put this provision in place.

-Update: In September, we met with Councillor Jess David and our ward councillors to discuss progress.
+September 21: We met with Councillor Jess David and our ward councillors to discuss progress.
 We specifically raised the need to make the site more porous - to have more entry/exit point to improve access to the site for the local community.
 We also explained how keen we were to see the 'scholars' way' route across the site.
 She assured us that it was the Council's intention to improve the physical access to the site in the ways that we had described.

 What is the timescale?